Bartlesville Radio » News » Tri County Tech: Mikey Smith Memorial Regional Fire Conference

 Tri County Tech is hosting its FIRST ever Regional Fire Conference through OSU FST.

-Appearing on COMMUNITY CONNECTION, Erica Gallamore with Tri County Tech said the event is scheduled for May 2nd – May 4th, 2025, 8:00am – 5:00pm at Tri-County Technology Center, 6101 S.E.
+Appearing on COMMUNITY CONNECTION, Erica Gallamore with Tri County Tech said the Mikey Smith Memorial Regional Fire Conference is scheduled for May 2nd – May 4th, 2025, 8:00am – 5:00pm at Tri-County Technology Center, 6101 S.E.
 Nowata Rd., in Bartlesville.

 Classes include Firefighter Safety & Survival, Basic Wildland Firefighting Training along with many other facets of fighting wildland fires and vehicle operations in such blazes plus a class in Hazardous Materials/WMD Awareness materials.